algosup/2023-2024-project-2-x86-retrogaming-team-5/Documents/Functional.md

 We were asked to recreate the classic Pac-Man in assembly x86 on DOSBox emulator as simple as posssible while improving the basic gameplay, randomness, score management, high scores, sounds and musics.

 As a reminder Pac-man is a video game made by Toru Iwatani for the enterprise Namco.
 It was released on May 22, 1980.
-The game consists to eat all the dots with Pac-man while avoiding four colored ghosts.
+The game consists to eat all the pelletss with Pac-man while avoiding four colored ghosts.

 ![alt text](image/pac-man-jeu-video.jpg)